A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: Introduction

+To obtain Erd\H{o}s-P\'osa type results for various graph families in the undirected setting, the grid minor theorem~\cite{RobertsonS1986} has been importantly used, see~\cite{RobertsonS1986, Thomassen1988, Reed1999, HuyneJW2017, GollinHKKO2021} for examples.
+For directed graphs, Kawarabayashi and Kreutzer~\cite{KawaK2015} obtained the directed grid theorem, which shows that every directed graph of sufficiently large directed tree-width contains a cylindrical grid of large order as a butterfly minor.
+They observed that if a directed graph contains a cylindrical grid of large order as a butterfly minor, then it contains a cylindrical wall of large order as a subgraph.
+Similarly, we will use a cylindrical wall of large order, which is depicted in Figure~\ref{fig:wall}.

-Technically speaking, showing (half-integral) Erd\H{o}s-P\'osa property for digraphs is much harder than showing that for undirected graphs.
-This is because we need many more technical developments in (mostly) structure graph theory.
-For example, Erd\H{o}s-P\'osa's result was proved in 1960s, but it took 30 years to extend this result to digraphs by Reed et al.~\cite{ReedRST1996}.
-Let us also remark that the undirected version of Theorem \ref{thm:main} was shown by Reed~\cite{Reed1999} more than 20 years ago.
-So it makes sense to sketch our proof of Theorem~\ref{thm:main}, based on technical developments on (directed) structure graph theory.
-For a digraph $G$, we denote by $\nu_2(G)$ the maximum size of a half-integral packing of directed odd cycles in $G$, and denote by $\tau(G)$ the minimum size of a hitting set for directed odd cycles in $G$.
-For each positive integer $k$, we define $t_k$ as the minimum integer such that for every digraph $G$ with $\nu_2(G)<k$, we have $\tau(G)\le t_k$.
-Clearly, $t_1=0$.
+A set $S$ of vertices in a directed graph $G$ is a \emph{hitting set} for directed odd cycles if $S$ meets all directed odd cycles of $G$.
+For a directed graph $G$, we denote by $\nu_2(G)$ the maximum size of a half-integral packing of directed odd cycles in $G$, and denote by $\tau(G)$ the minimum size of a hitting set for directed odd cycles in $G$.
+For each positive integer $k$, we define $\alpha_k$ as the minimum integer such that for every directed graph $G$ with $\nu_2(G)<k$, we have $\tau(G)\le \alpha_k$, if such an integer exists, and otherwise $\alpha_k$ is defined to be $\infty$.
+It is sufficient to show that $\alpha_k\neq \infty$ for every positive integer $k$.
+Clearly, $\alpha_1=0$.
+We will prove it by induction on $k$.

-We show in Lemma~\ref{lem:welllinked} that if $t_{k-1}$ exists and a digraph $G$ with $\nu_2(G)<k$ has a hitting set $T$ of directed odd cycles with $\abs{T}=\tau(G)$, then $T$ is $2t_{k-1}$-well-linked, that is, for any $r$-subsets $A$ and $B$ of $T$ with $r\ge 2t_{k-1}$, there is a linkage from $A$ to $B$ of order $r$ in $G-(T\setminus (A\cup B))$.
-This is an adaption of \cite[(2.1)]{ReedRST1996}.
-Starting from this well-linked set, we can find a large cylindrical wall $W$ as a subgraph, along the directed grid theorem by Kawarabayashi and Kreutzer~\cite{KawaK2015}, so that there is no small separator between $W$ and $T$.
-See Figure~\ref{fig:wall} for an illustration of a cylindrical wall.
-We take $k$ disjoint subwalls of $W$ in a natural way, and we may assume that one of them, say $W_1$, has no directed odd cycles.
-Thus, $W_1$ is bipartite.
-Let $N$ be a large set of vertices of $W_1$ such that they have out-degree $2$ or in-degree $2$, and they are in the same part of the bipartition of $W_1$.

-One of the main contributions in the paper is the half-integral min-max property of directed odd $X$-walks.
-More precisely, we show in Lemma~\ref{lem:oddwalk1} that given a digraph $G$ and a vertex set $X$, $G$ contains either $\ell$ directed odd $X$-walks where every vertex is used at most twice, or a vertex set of size less than $\ell$ hitting all directed odd $X$-walks.
-This can be used to find a large half-integral packing of directed odd cycles, a large half-integral packing of directed odd $X$-paths, or a small vertex set hitting all directed odd $X$-walks.
-We remark that for undirected graphs, odd $X$-paths have the Erd\H{o}s-P\'osa property~\cite{Chudnovsky2006}, but for directed graphs, directed odd $X$-paths do not have the Erd\H{o}s-P\'osa property, see \cite[Section 7]{BruhnHJ2018}.